nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 7. [Glossary](#glossary)

 --------------------------------------------------------------------------------------------------------------------
+<div style="page-break-after: always;"></div>

 ## **Introduction**

 Are you an NUS Fresh Graduate looking for a job?
 Are you struggling to use a spreadsheet to keep track of your job applications?
 Are you looking for a better way to manage your job applications?
 Well, look no further as **JobFindr** is here to help you!

 JobFindr is a **Desktop-based Job Application Management App** for NUS Fresh Graduates to record, track and organise their job applications.